 Never adopt wild animals or bring them into your home.
 Do not try to nurse sick

 animals to health.
-Call animal control or an animal rescue agency for assistance.
+Call Animal Services or an animal rescue agency for assistance.

 Teach children never to handle unfamiliar animals, wild or domestic, even if they